Sponsor a child in Asia

-In Asia, we currently care for approximately 27,000 sponsored children in 149 SOS Children's Villages.
-Some of these children have joined an SOS Children's Village as a result of one of Asia's natural disasters in the last decade, including the Asian Tsunami and the Kashmir earthquake.
+In Asia, we currently care for approximately 27,000 children in 149 SOS Children's Villages.
+Some of these children have joined an SOS Children's Village as a result of one of Asia's natural disasters in the last decade, including the Asian tsunami, the Nepal earthquake, and the 2013 typhoon in the Philippines.

-By sponsoring a child in Asia, SOS Children will provide a loving home to a child who may have been orphaned or abandoned.
+By sponsoring a child in Asia, you will provide a loving family home to an orphaned or abandoned child.

-Following a devastating earthquake in Armenia in 1988, we constructed an SOS Children's Village for orphaned children in the town of Kotayk, just outside the area that had been destroyed and about 10 miles from the capital Yerevan.
+Following a devastating earthquake in Armenia in 1988, we constructed an SOS Children's Village for orphaned children in the town of Kotayk.
 A second Village later opened in Idjevan.

-At present SOS Children support over 9,600 people in Azerbaijan through two SOS Children’s Villages, one SOS Youth Home, one SOS Nursery School, one SOS Playbus and two SOS Family Strengthening Programmes.
+At present SOS Children support over 9,600 people in Azerbaijan through two SOS Children’s Villages, one SOS Youth Home, one SOS Nursery School, one SOS Playbus and two SOS Family Support Programmes.

 Our most recent SOS Children's Village in Kazakhstan was opened in 2004.
 We have three villages now in the country, including one in the capital Astana.